History of Fordham University in Timeline

 1987: William J. Casey, Central Intelligence Director

-In 1987, William J. Casey was the Central Intelligence Director.
+William J. Casey was the Central Intelligence Director in 1987.

 1988: Global Outreach Term Coined

-In 1988, Fordham students coined the term Global Outreach for the Mexico project.
+In 1988, Fordham students coined the term Global Outreach to describe the service and immersion projects they were participating in during the 1970s and 1980s.

-In 1989, the Fordham football program was revived again as an NCAA Division I team.
+In 1989, the football program revived again as a Division I team.

 1990: Alumni House Turned into Rodrigue's Coffee House